-- 1. The dedication in FY 2022 of the DKIST PM (50% level) to the ngGONG project.
-This allocation will transfer MREFC Project Management knowledge and lessons learned from the DKIST Construction Project to the broader NSO. - 2.
-Additional science support at around \$100K.
-These funds are used to support a broad spectrum of scientific opportunities not directly included in the programs, such as payroll for cross-calibrations of GONG and spacecraft data, computers, and page charges for publications by NSO's emeritus scientists. - 3.
+- 1. The dedication in FY 2023 of the DKIST PM (50% level) to the ngGONG project.
+This allocation disseminates the MREFC Project Management expertise and lessons learned from the DKIST Construction Project to the broader NSO. - 2.
+Additional science support at around \$140K.
+These funds support a broad spectrum of scientific opportunities not directly included in the programs, such as payroll for crosscalibrations of GONG and spacecraft data, computers, and page charges for publications by NSO's emeritus scientists. - 3.
 Equipment moves to Boulder and Maui that have not occurred yet because of delayed divestiture of the DST.
-The carry-forward funds are \$89K for these pending transition activities. - 4.
+The carryforward funds are \$90K for these pending transition activities. - 4.
 The EPO start-up package with a remnant of \$31K. - 5.
-Payroll funding for the Compact Magnetograph project, a Boulder-based collaboration that includes LASP and SwRI, targeted to produce an instrument conceptually identical to GONG but with a high level of space readiness maturity.
-NASA has not selected the SOLARIS mission for phase B that included a version of such an instrument.
-However, the team plans to further demonstrate the validity of the concept by obtaining data over several months. - 6.
-Miscellaneous expenditures (Boulder vehicles, improvements to the HQ audio-video systems).
+Additional (extraordinary) travel expenses (\$50K) occur in FY 2023 as we are planning to hold the annual Users Committee meeting in Maui for the first time.
+A similar amount is allocated to kick off the ngGONG Science Working Group which will meet at least once in FY 2023. - 6.
+Miscellaneous expenditures such as Boulder vehicles (\$50K) and improvements to the HQ audiovideo systems (\$50K).